almondheil/csc213-give-take/README.md

 - [ ] List incoming takes (on the local machine)

 - [ ] Find if it's possible to list processes on a remote machine

+- [ ] Look into encoding ports as letters to make them easier to remember / type